jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

 * **Business Requirement 2**:  Classification
 	* We will augment a subset of the dataset provided by the client, to create more data for training a model.
 	* We will build a model using a convolutional neural network (CNN) and train it using the training dataset, to determine if a cherry leaf has powdery mildew or not.
-	* We will build the model to output a level of certainty in its classification.
+	* We will build the model to output a probability and examine the distribution of assigned probabilities and where false predictions are located in that distirbution, in order to understand its significans.
 	* In training the model, we will withold a subset of the provided dataset, in order to evaluate the model, using "unseen" data, in order to ensure we meet the clients request for a minimum of 97% prediction accuracy.
 	* We will generate reports presenting the CNN architecture and the model performance.